-Even if you are not a fan of omelets, believe me, you will love making an omelette as soon as you discover the incomparable taste hidden in these recipes!
-All of them are simple to make and require no cooking skills.
-You do not have to be a chef to please yourself!
+Even if you are not a fan of omelets, believe me, you will love making an omelet as soon as you discover the incomparable taste hidden in these recipes!
+All of them are simple to make and require no cooking skills!
+You do not have to be a chef to please yourself and your family!

 You may need to read about this Moroccan Tomato-Egg dish with Olives and Peas!